PropaySystems/laravel-base-repositories/CONTRIBUTING.md

 }
 ```

-After added this configuration you can install the wireui project as a local dependency
+After added this configuration you can install the laravel-base-repositories project as a local dependency
 using ` composer require propaysystems/laravel-base-repositories `, so when you change the laravel-base-repositories source code
 it will be reflected on your laravel package.